calvin-iyer/Project/README.md

 Pre requisites:
 1. Eclipse is available (latest Version)
 2. TestNG is installed in Eclipse
-3. Java Latest version ( You can update the java version in POM if you want to change it)
+3. Java 1.8 version ( You can update the java version in POM if you want to change it)
 4. Git is installed in your system

 Steps: